Introduction

 Hi, my name is Gene.
 Welcome to: Toward a More Perfect Union.

-Whenever I watch the news—whether it’s on TV, a webcast, or social media—it feels like I’m bombarded with the same cycle of noise: someone’s an A-hole, we’re drowning in debt, a foreign country is about to get nukes.
+Currently, I see our country going in many wrong directions.
+The strange thing is that I don’t believe that the people of this country want the country to go in these wrong directions.
+Some of the actions that our enforcement personnel are doing are unconscionable.
+Many of the actions and decisions of our elected officials are based on pseudoscience.
+MOST of these decisions are hurting our country, our economy, and the rest of the world.
+We have this disparity because much of the information Americans are receiving is convoluted and distorted.
+We are not getting what we want because most of the people in charge are lying.
+Whenever you watch the news—whether it’s on TV, a webcast, or social media— you`re bombarded with the same cycle of noise: someone’s an A-hole, we’re drowning in debt, a foreign country is about to get nukes.
 But so often, the deeper issues get glossed over.
-Corruption by elected officials?
-Barely mentioned.
+Corruption by elected officials.
+Barely mentioned (I realize the people doing the corruption aren’t going to bring it up).
 Facts?
 Ignored.
-Instead, we hear so-called leaders offering “solutions” to problems they often created themselves, exaggerated or invented altogether.
+Instead, we hear so-called leaders offering “solutions” to problems they often created themselves, exaggerating.
 That’s why when they do offer evidence, it’s usually flimsy or outright false.

 Most importantly, we’ll talk about real solutions.